sharmilaboobalan72/Sales-Dashbosrd/README.md

 **SALES DASHBOARD:**
 The Sales Dashboard provides a comprehensive overview of sales performance across various dimensions, including regional sales, product categories, leading cities, highest revenue states, most ordered sub-categories, and ship modes.
 It utilizes data visualization techniques to present insights into sales trends, patterns, and performance drivers.
+It collects information relaed to total Sales, regional Sales Performance, product Category Sales Performance and customer Segmentation

 **Problem Statement**
 Businesses need a consolidated and insightful view of their sales data to make informed decisions, optimize strategies, and drive growth.
 The Sales Dashboard addresses this need by providing a centralized platform for sales analysis and visualization.